top of page

 What are SEP IRA and Solo 401(k) plans?

 SEP IRA and Solo 401(k) plans are tax-advantaged business retirement plans.
 They’re both available to solo entrepreneurs.
+They offer ways to save for retirement while lowering your taxable income.

-Contribution Limits
+Contribution Limits (2024 & 2025 Updates)

 Solo 401(k) generally has a higher contribution limit than SEP IRA.
 If you want to put away more money, then Solo 401(k) would be a better solution.